openzim/zimit-frontend/dev/README.md

+## Development Stack Overview

-This is a docker-compose configuration to be used **only** for development purpose.
+The `docker-compose.yml` file for this project is a docker-compose configuration to be used **only** for development purpose.
 There is almost zero security in the stack configuration.

 It is composed of the Zimit frontend UI and API (of course), but also a local Zimfarm DB,